nickjj/orats/README.md

 I will be updating them as new versions come out and when the gems used are proven to work.
 All important gems in the Gemfile are locked using the pessimistic operator `~>` so you can be sure that everything plays nice as long as rubygems.org is up!

-## System dependencies that apply to every template
+## System dependencies that you must have on your dev box

 - [The orats gem](#installation)
     - To download each rails template and automate running certain tasks.
 - Ruby 2.1.x
     - Yep, you really need Ruby to run Ruby modules.
 - Rails 4.0.x
-    - You also need Rails installed so that you can run the project generator.
+    - You need Rails installed so that you can run the project generator.
 - Git
     - The weapon of choice for version control.
 - Postgres